KatriHaapalinna/AriaButton/README.md

 # AriaButton Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+AriaButton is an extension for adding aria-label, aria-labelledby, and aria-describedby attributes to Button Vaadin 8.

-## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release